Updating

 1

 Download the package with the new version of OTRS CE (RPM file).
-Make sure to select the right file for the major version of your system (i.e., el8
+Make sure to select the right file for the major version of your system (i.e., el8, el9, etc.).

 2